hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 * Select if you want to save object outlines or not.
 Note that if you choose to do so, object outlines will be saved in directories with the suffix "_{cells/neurites/branching}".
 * Select if you want to register images or not.
 * Start the analysis by pressing "Submit and continue".

+#### To register images or not
+Image registration uses the Fiji plugin "Register Virtual Stack Slices" to geometrically align and stack the images.
+However, how well the registration goes depends a lot on the quality of the data, with low quality data running the risk of throwing errors or yield badly registered images.
+A successful registration gives a stack of stabilized images which are easier to process or crop.
+However it makes no difference for the image analysis itself whether the images are registered or not.
+If you want stabilized time series of your data, choose registration but beware that this will take considerably longer time to run.
+The registered images are saved in folders with suffix "output".

 ![image](https://github.com/hallvaaw/NeuroX/blob/master//front_page_pics/main_gui.jpg "Graphical user interface") *Figure 3: TkInter graphical user interface for selecting parameters for image analysis.*